Art School Portfolio Four 1983-1997

 This painting was finished during Christmas break at home.
 (Less distraction meant more concentration.)
 I was kind of lost in my direction, and realized that my buckshot scatter approach to artmaking was not working well in an art program designed to see linearity in one’s progress.

-On arriving home for the holidays, I was happy to see my mother recovered from an onerous illness that marred my last full year at home, yet I found that my beloved dog had experienced a stroke while I was away; my mother kept him alive so he could see me return.
+On arriving home for the holidays, I was happy to see my mother recovered from an onerous illness that marred my last full year at home, yet my beloved dog had experienced a stroke while I was away; my mother kept him alive so he could see me return.
 My family put Benji to sleep after I returned to Bloomington, and I was more heartbroken than I could have ever imagined.
 The only painting I remember creating in my second semester was a tribute to him.

 Almost everything from my first year of graduate study was destroyed.
 When I returned home again for the summer, things were about the change.